 The idea that happy couples simply "communicate better" is true but unhelpful — it tells you nothing about what they actually say.
-Decades of observational research by psychologists John and Julie Gottman, who have studied thousands of couples in their Seattle "love lab", offer something more concrete: the content of the conversation matters as much as the tone.
+Decades of observational research by psychologists John and Julie Gottman, who have studied thousands of couples in their Seattle Love Lab, offer something more concrete: the content of the conversation matters as much as the tone.
+A landmark 2020 machine-learning study by Samantha Joel, Paul Eastwick and colleagues, published in the Proceedings of the National Academy of Sciences, tracked relationship outcomes across 43 longitudinal studies involving more than 11,000 people and found that relationship-specific variables — especially what each partner feels, believes, and does inside the relationship — account for roughly 45 percent of variance in relationship quality.
+Individual traits of either partner explained far less.
+The implication: the conversations couples have, day to day, are where the relationship is actually made.

-What follows are nine recurring subjects in stable, contented relationships.
+What follows are nine recurring topics in stable, contented relationships.
 None of them are dramatic.
-The Gottmans' central finding is that small, ordinary exchanges — not grand declarations — are what build trust over time.
+The Gottmans' central finding, replicated across decades, is that small ordinary exchanges — not grand declarations — are what build and sustain trust over time.

 1. The small details of each other's day